The Gun (film): Plot

 The gun dealer sells the gun to a man who supplies criminals.
-The duo the pistol is intended for is planning to rob a porn theater's box office receipts, but their third member had second thoughts and backed out.
-After much wheedling, he agrees to be their lookout and getaway driver, keeping the pistol in his lap.
-At the theater, the owner recognizes the younger man in the duo as a former employee despite a ski mask.
-He pulls his own gun and threatens the robbers, as well as activating the silent alarm.
+The two criminals the pistol is intended for are planning to rob a porn theater's box office receipts, but their third member had second thoughts and backed out.
+After much wheedling, the third member agrees to be their lookout and getaway driver, keeping the pistol in his lap.
+At the theater, the owner recognizes one of the two criminals, Tom, as a former employee despite a ski mask.
+The owner pulls his own gun and threatens the robbers, as well as activating the silent alarm.
 They finally attempt to flee, but are immediately arrested outside.

 Much later, the pistol is taken with a cache of other weapons for disposal at a scrapyard.
 It somehow survives intact after passing through the metal shredder and is picked up by the driver of a dump truck hired to haul the scrap to a steel mill.
 He takes it home, where his wife is concerned that their young son will find it.
 He promises to lock it up.
 One day, he is delayed by a breakdown of his truck.
 The bored boy looks through his parents' bedroom, finds the loaded gun on a closet shelf and starts to play with it, finally pointing the barrel towards his face.
 The camera pans away — and as the scene shows a shock-cut to black, the sound of the gun firing can be heard.
-It is implied (but never actually shown) that the boy has accidentally shot himself to his own death with the only bullet the gun ever fired.
+It is implied (but never actually shown) that the boy has accidentally shot himself to death with the only bullet the gun ever fired.

-Availability

-The Gun has never been released on home video in any format or medium.
+Critical reception

+AllMovie rated the film one star out of five.

+The New York Times, "The odyssey of an American handgun and the dramatic way it reshapes the lives of its various owners, in a plot similar to the famed overcoat in "Flesh and Fantasy" (1943)."